 Work On Your Writing Skills

-It’s strange in college we were never taught really how to put sentences together, if that makes sense.
-In high school we wrote everyday, but in college it’s mostly learning about parts of the sentence, and then your kind of expected to know how to put it all together.
-It’s hard to explain, but just make sure you are writing.
+It’s strange.
+We were never really taught how to put sentences together in college.
+In high school, we wrote every day, but in college, it’s mostly learning about parts of the sentence, and then you're expected to know how to put it all together.
+It’s hard to explain, but make sure you are writing.

 Work On Your Listening And Reading Comprehension Skills

-Your language teachers will probably talk mostly in that language throughout the class period, so just make sure you are able to follow along or at least get the gist of it.
-They will also speak in the normal language to, but it’s nice to be able to know what they say the first time instead of having a blank look on your face.
+Your language teachers will probably talk mostly in that language throughout the class period, so make sure you can follow along or at least get the gist of it.
+They will also speak in the normal language too, but it’s nice to know what they say the first time instead of having a blank look on your face.

 During College Tips